j19sch/j19sch.github.io/posts/2022/20220812-the-agile-manifesto-is-a-poor-introduction-to-agile.md

 > And I would recommend against reading the Agile Manifesto without consulting any secondary sources, except if you read it in the same way as you would visit a historical site "just to see where it all happened".

-As I wrote this, I could not really put my finger as to why exactly I felt this way.
+As I wrote this, I could not really put my finger on why exactly I felt this way.
 The best I could come up with was that the Agile Manifesto is hard to understand on its own.
-You need some historical context and pracitical experience to make sense of it.
-Conincidentally I'm currently reading ["Seeing Like a State"](https://en.wikipedia.org/wiki/Seeing_Like_a_State) by [James C. Scott](https://en.wikipedia.org/wiki/James_C._Scott).
+You need some historical context and practical experience to make sense of it.
+Serendipity came to the rescue, though, as I'm currently reading [*Seeing Like a State*](https://en.wikipedia.org/wiki/Seeing_Like_a_State) by [James C. Scott](https://en.wikipedia.org/wiki/James_C._Scott).
 In chapter 9 he discusses the Greek concept of *mētis* (μῆτις) and how it relates to rules of thumb.
 Turns out that this explains why the Agile Manifesto is a poor introduction to Agile.

 <!-- TEASER_END -->